pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 8. From drop down menu select: Connect and select newly created configure 9  From drop down menu select: Connect >> Connect to Maximite

-After creating new code You can send it and automaticaly run in maximite by selecting from deop down menu: Connect >> Load and Run
+After creating new code You can send it and automatically run in maximite by selecting from drop down menu: Connect >> Load and Run